-Insurance Appraisers | Insurance Appraisal:
+Insurance Appraisers & Insurance Appraisal

 Many commercial business owners and homeowners find themselves disagreeing with their insurance company's analysis of their insurance claim.
 However, most are unaware that they can dispute the insurance company's findings via the Insurance Appraisal Process!

-During the Insurance appraisal Process : United States Adjusters will be your Insurance Appraiser!
-We work for you, never will we work for the insurance carrier.
+During the insurance appraisal process, United States Adjusters will be your insurance appraiser!
+We work for you.
+Never will we work for the insurance carrier.

 Expert Damage Valuation:

-Over the years, United States Adjusters has been on the ground working to assess the value of property owners’ losses following many of the worst natural and man-made disasters this country has seen, from Hurricane Sandy to Hurricane Katrina.
+Over the years, United States Adjusters have been on the ground working to assess the value of property owners’ losses following many of the worst natural and man-made disasters this country has seen, from Hurricane Sandy to Hurricane Katrina.
 United States Adjusters have been called upon to value the destruction of large commercial structures to residential homes, personal property and industrial structures.

-Defined by the "Windstorm Insurance Network", an umpire is a competent, disinterested, impartial individual who is charged with making a decision regarding the value of property or the amount of a property loss.
+Defined by the Windstorm Insurance Network, an umpire is a competent, disinterested, impartial individual who is charged with making a decision regarding the value of property or the amount of a property loss.
 In the property insurance industry an umpire is an appointed professional in an insurance claim dispute who makes a binding decision after the two parties in an appraisal process fail to agree on a loss.
-In short, an umpire should be a well trained dispute resolution expert who may have experience in understanding insurance adjusting and all its facets.
-The option to appoint an umpire is done in the appraisal process, which can be found in most property insurance policies, although a few insurance companies have actually removed the appraisal claus..
+In short, an umpire should be a well-trained dispute resolution expert who may have experience in understanding insurance adjusting and all its facets.
+The option to appoint an umpire is done in the appraisal process, which can be found in most property insurance policies, although a few insurance companies have actually removed the appraisal clause.
 This is a process that can help both sides avoid the cost of litigation while reaching a mutually beneficial resolution.
 We believe the services of an umpire should be utilized in many appraisals.
-While Umpires may not be used to the fullest extent, an umpire should be appointed at the beginning of the appraisal process so they are available and ready to go in the event the two appraisers cannot agree on the items in dispute.
+While umpires may not be used to the fullest extent, an umpire should be appointed at the beginning of the appraisal process so they are available and ready to go in the event the two appraisers cannot agree on the items in dispute.

 Representatives of United States Adjusters are frequently sought after to testify on matters pertaining to property insurance claims.
 Our experts are available to work with the litigation team on the determination of the financial value of the loss including damage to commercial and residential properties, personal property, machinery and industrial equipment, loss of business income, and extra expense.
 Complex negotiations and litigation over property insurance claims often requires policy expertise and interpretation that we are well versed in and can provide.